 The entire film is quite the achievement, thanks to a superior filmmaking team that includes, along with the leading cast, Maggie Gyllenhaal, Aaron Eckhart, Gary Oldman, Michael Caine, Morgan Freeman and ‘super composer’, Hans Zimmer.

 Most film lovers have already seen The Dark Knight.
-But to all who haven’t, get ready for a great opening and closing sequence, as well as n memorable everything in between.
+But to all who haven’t, get ready for a great opening and closing sequence, as well as a memorable plenty more in between.

 One of the best moments in the opening sequence has to be the surprise of what William Fichtner’s badass Bank Manager character does when he gets on his feet.
 If you’ve seen it, you understand.